Feature Attribution in 5G Intrusion Detection: A Statistical vs. Logic-Based Comparison: Introduction

-The contribution of this paper is two-fold. \begin{enumerate} \item We thoroughly analyze the merits of logic-based and statistical interpretations of alerts based on feature attribution, with data from three different 5G testbeds, focusing on conciseness and stability across multiple samples.
-In particular, we: \begin{itemize} \item show the conciseness of the minimal explanations by VoTE-XAI even in high-dimensional settings, \item identify instability in SHAP's feature attribution compared to VoTE-XAI, \item illustrate divergence among the methods in terms of attack-specific features consistently captured by VoTE-XAI but overlooked by SHAP. \end{itemize} \item Trade-off analysis between explainability and computational efficiency in the 5G context.
-Specifically, we: \begin{itemize} \item compare runtime performance, showing VoTE-XAI yields faster single (minimal) explanation outputs, \item quantify the cost of generating \emph{all} minimal explanations, potentially useful in a forensic analysis. \end{itemize} \end{enumerate}
+The contributions of the paper are as follows: \begin{enumerate} \item We thoroughly analyze the merits of logic-based and statistical interpretations of alerts in a 5G setting based on feature attribution.
+The evaluation is carried out with data from three different testbeds, focusing on {sparsity} and stability across multiple samples. \item We identify the degree of alignment between statistical and logic-based attributions in terms of attack-specific features. \item We measure efficiency under two complementary perspectives: a single explanation in real-time contexts, and generating \emph{all} logic-based explanations, potentially relevant in forensic analysis. \end{enumerate}

-The remainder of the paper is organized as follows: Section \ref{sec:background} provides an overview of the feature attribution methods applied in the paper; Section \ref{sec:method} shows the proposed workflow, while Section \ref{sec:implementation} provides details regarding the use cases.
+The remainder of the paper is organized as follows: Section \ref{sec:related} reviews the related work; Section \ref{sec:background} provides an overview of {XAI and} the feature attribution methods studied in the paper; Section \ref{sec:method} shows the proposed method, while Section \ref{sec:implementation} provides details regarding the use cases.
 The evaluation criteria are shown in Section \ref{sec:experiments}, and the results are detailed in Section \ref{sec:results}.
 The outcomes, threats to validity, and future directions are discussed in Section \ref{sec:discussion}.
-Section \ref{sec:related} reviews the related work.
 Finally, Section \ref{sec:conclusion} ends the paper with closing remarks.